← The Cognaura Journal

 The roadmap has three major milestones.
 First, reliable self-correction: systems that can identify their own mistakes and revise without external prompting.
 This requires a new form of metacognitive monitoring — the AI equivalent of proofreading your own work.
 Second, durable context: the ability to hold a user’s goals, history, and preferences across sessions and reason with them over weeks and months — the kind of persistent memory that turns a tool into a collaborator.
 Third, goal alignment under pressure: systems that maintain their objectives when distracted by irrelevant information, adversarial inputs, or conflicting instructions — the AI equivalent of staying focused.

-None of these are science fiction.
+None of these are science fiction — they are the milestones that will define the future of AI cognition.
 Researchers have working prototypes of all three.
 What is unclear is which architecture will win, which team will ship first, and — crucially — which brand will define the category.
 The history of technology suggests that the name that captures the imagination of customers, investors, and the press shapes the market as much as the technology itself.
 Cognitive AI is a real thing, and its vocabulary is still being written.
 The teams that understand this — that cognition is not just a technical property but a positioning — will be the ones that look back in ten years and recognize the moment when they had the right name at the right time.